cimentadaj/RECSM_R_Course/Class 2/Slides/Slides.md

 Subsetting in R
 ========================================================

-Now, data frame are very similar to matrices.
+Now, data frames are very similar to matrices.